YuriHenriqueRezende/YuriHenriqueRezende/README.md

 ### About me

-- 💻 Future Full-Stack Web Developer
+- 💻 Full-Stack Web Developer
-- ⚙ Python/Mysql/Arduino Developer
 - 💬 Currently available for projects, meetings and work, I am at your disposal!

  ---